mikebranstein/speech-workshop-instructions/src/chapters/chapter5.md

 Start by navigating to your deployed Azure web site.
 My URL was [http://workshopwebapp.azurewebsites.net/](http://workshopwebapp.azurewebsites.net/).

-After the page loads, paste your deployed CSS endpoint base URL into the *Endpoint* text box, and the subscription key into the *Subscription Key* text box:
+After the page loads, paste your deployed STT endpoint base URL into the *Endpoint* text box, and the subscription key into the *Subscription Key* text box:

 <img src="images/chapter5/deploy5.png" class="img-override" />